tx-pts-dai/templates/README.md

 This repository maintains multiple [cookiecutter](https://www.cookiecutter.io/) templates.

-To configure a cookie cutter template, create a `cookiecutter.json` file in the root of the template directory.
-In that directory you then can add your folder with the templated files.
+To configure a cookie cutter template, create a `cookiecutter.json` file in the root of the template directory and add your folder with the templated files.
+Folder names can also be templated, so you can use the `@{{ cookiecutter.project_slug }}` variable in the folder name.

 Example:
 ```
+mkdocs
 ├── @{{ cookiecutter.project_slug }}
 │   ├── docs
 │   │   ├── README.md